Parker visiting Stonehenge during a Study Abroad site visit in 2025.

 About Me

-I am an Assistant Professor of English at the University of Southern Mississippi, where I teach early British literature.
-My preferred name is Parker, and I use she/they pronouns.
-I am originally from Bothell, WA (north of Seattle) and spent five years in Washington, DC before moving to Wisconsin in 2012 and to Hattiesburg, Mississippi in 2019.
+I am an Associate Professor of English at the University of Southern Mississippi, where I teach early British literature, disability studies, and general education courses.
+I hold a PhD in English from the University of Wisconsin-Madison.
+I am originally from Bothell, Washington (north of Seattle) and spent five years in Washington, DC before moving to Madison, Wisconsin in 2012 and to Hattiesburg, Mississippi in 2019.
+I use she/her and they/them pronouns.

 Research Interests